Division of Diversity, Equity, and Inclusion

 ODEI supports Indigenous and Native American initiatives including increasing access to a DU education through support and financial aid.
 They also include addressing the recruitment and retention of Native American and Indigenous faculty and staff, building an on-campus Sand Creek Massacre memorial, as well as a permanent interior exhibit with accompanying curricula on DU’s history and exploring the creation of a Center for Native American and Indigenous Studies, among other efforts.

-The Latinx Center at DU
+The Latinx Center

 The Latinx Center at the University of Denver advances critical interdisciplinary research, scholarly and creative work, and curricular development related to the historical, political, cultural, and intellectual legacy of Latinx people.
 The Center promotes and advances knowledge affecting the Latinx community through hosting visiting Latinx scholars, filmmakers, poets, performing artists and culture critics; providing grants that support scholarship and creative works on topics that contribute to the knowledge and experience of the Latinx community nationally and internationally; providing research briefs on areas of policy that affect the Latinx community; and supporting graduate education for University of Denver Latinx students and students engaging in research focused on the Latinx issues, concerns, and culture.